RomainClaret/auto-multiple-choice-apple-silicon/apple-silicon-support.md

 export TEXMFHOME="$HOME/.local/share/texmf-local"
 ```

-**Note:** These shell exports alone are **not sufficient** for AMC to work properly.
-You will still need to use the launcher script (see Known Issues section below) because GTK applications require additional environment variables not included here.
+**Note:** These shell exports are for convenience but are **not sufficient** for AMC to work.
+You MUST use `amc-launcher` because GTK applications on macOS require additional environment variables that are automatically set by the launcher.

 5. Update your LaTeX distribution to find the AMC style file:
 ```bash